contentful/contentful-export/README.md

   --version               Show version number                          [boolean]

   --space-id              ID of Space with source data       [string] [required]

+  --environment-id        ID the environment in the source space [default: 'master']

   --management-token      Contentful management API token for the space to be
                           exported                           [string] [required]